Tips for Sustainable Vinyl Roof Decking Products

 How a product is produced makes a big difference in its environmental impact.
 For example, wood-based products are logged in one location, then shipped to one (or more) locations for cutting and packaging, all which contributes to carbon-based emissions released into the atmosphere.
 Take a look at how much your decking products have to travel from harvesting to production as well as sales, installation, and endpoint (recycling or landfill).

 Then, consider the installation process.
 Items like composite decking, when cut, can create hazardous dust that is released into the atmosphere.
 Wood products can often be recycled, but installers may not always take treated wood.
+Waterproof vinyl decking is also very versatile and can be utilized for waterproofing balcony flooring, sundecks, patios, and even flat roof decks.
+It can even be used to cover concrete!

 Using water-based adhesives, Tufdek installers reduce the amount of VOCs (volatile organic compounds) that are released into the atmosphere.